Energinet-DataHub/greenforce-frontend/apps/dh/api-dh/documents/development.md

 It can also:

-- Automatically add a license header to files for which it is missing, but will ignore file patterns specified in the `.nxignore` file.
+- Automatically add a license header to files for which it is missing, but will ignore apps of type `api`.

-- Format files, but will ignore folders/file patterns specified in the `.prettierignore` file.
+### `workspace.yml`

+This workflow builds, lint, format and runs tests for the frontend applications and design system.

+- Applications of type `api` are ignored from the `.prettierignore` file.
+This is done automatically as long as the naming convention is followed `api-<application name>`.

 ### `api-dh-ci.yml`